Tomás Chancalay: Club career

 Born in Viale, Entre Ríos, Chancalay joined Colón's youth setup in 2006, from hometown side Arsenal de Viale.
 On 10 February 2017, he signed his first professional contract with the club.

 Promoted to the first team ahead of the 2017–18 campaign, Chancalay made his professional – and Primera División – debut on 26 August 2017, coming on as a second-half substitute for Nicolás Leguizamón in a 1–1 away draw against Rosario Central.
 In his next appearance on 8 September, he scored his first senior goal as Colón beat Arsenal de Sarandí away from home.
 He netted further goals against San Martín and Godoy Cruz in twenty-four total appearances in his first season, as Colón qualified for the 2018 Copa Sudamericana.

 On 5 February 2021, Chancalay moved to Primera División side Racing, on a loan deal for the rest of the year, including a purchase option.
 Racing paid a fee of around 100,000 US dollars for the loan deal.
 On 14 January 2022, Racing triggered the purchase option, buying 50% of Cahncalay's pass for 1,250,000 dollars.
 The player signed a deal until the end of 2024.
 On 7 September 2022, Chancalay left Racing to join Emirati side Al-Wasl on a loan deal until June 2023.

 On 10 July 2023, Chancalay joined Major League Soccer club New England Revolution on loan for the remainder of the 2023 season.
 The deal included a purchase option, and an option to extend the loan through the 2024 season.
 He played his first minutes for the Revolution on August 13 as part of the club's academy side, New England Revolution II, but departed the match after 20 minutes with a thigh contusion.

 On 2 September 2023, Chancalay scored 2 goals for the Revolution against Austin FC.

 On 28 November 2023, Chancalay was permanently transferred from Racing to New England Revolution as a Designated Player, with a contract through the 2026 MLS season with an additional one-year club option.
 His transfer fee was reportedly $3.1 million, including a 25% sell-on fee.

-On 7 May 2025, Chancalay scored the first-ever goal in Centreville Bank Stadium history, in the Revolution’s 2–1 2025 U.S. Open Cup victory over Rhode Island FC.
+On 7 May 2025, Chancalay scored the first-ever goal in Centreville Bank Stadium history, in the Revolution's 2–1 2025 U.S. Open Cup victory over Rhode Island FC.

+Minnesota United announced they had signed Chancalay from New England Revolution on the 26th of December 2025.
+They paid $100,000, signing him through to the 2027/28 season with an option for 2028/29.